 Before planning a visit to the castle, I would check out what events are going on there first.
 There were some beautiful period-piece Christmas trees when I was there recently, but of course, these exhibits will change regularly.
 When you are finished in the castle, I highly recommend checking out Dupont Avenue and the cool cafes and restaurants on the street.
 I often wander around just to see how the area has changed, but the mixture of hipster and chic makes for a perfect lunchtime break.

 The next spot on my list would be the CN Tower.
 Originally built in 1976 as the world’s largest freestanding building, it has since been beaten by buildings in China and Dubai, but retains its role as the city’s defining landmark.
 Though there has been a series of attractions in the tower ranging from 3D cinemas to the daring Edge Walk, the real reason you visit the tower is for the view.
 Unfortunately, I brought my date on a cloudy day, but that did not stop us from taking pictures on the transparent floor, walking around the observation deck and taking funny photos.
 We even found a mailbox in the CN tower so I could mail that letter to Santa (to ask for more dates with the lovely lady I was with, of course!).

 A Date at Ripley’s Aquarium of Canada

-Showcasing sea life from all over the world, the aquarium offers a wide variety of displays and interactive activities.
-Here I found out that if I was a tuna, I would be valued at $4,000 Canadian dollars – but I do not recommend weighing your companion unless you want the date to sink faster than a rock in a shark tank!
+A showcase of sea life from all over the world, the aquarium offers a wide variety of displays and interactive activities.
+Here I found out that if I were tuna, I would be valued at $4,000 Canadian dollars – but I do not recommend weighing your companion unless you want the date to sink faster than a rock in a shark tank!